netzke/netzke-core/README.md

 If a component gets loaded dynamically and it figures out that one of its routes is currently active, it'll trigger the corresponding handler after being rendered.

-## HAML support (experimental)

-Netzke provides support for HAML templates in case you don't want to put HTML into Ruby files.

 ## Requirements

 * Ruby >= 2.0.0